s-alad/toofake/README.md

 - still need better mobile resize support
 - there are still countless bugs (send them over)

-big shoutout to the team at [BeFake](https://github.com/notmarek/BeFake) for exposing many of the api endpoints!

 ## how to run locally

 * you need the correct python libraries installed (flask, dotenv, geopy and humanfriendly)